History of the Seventh-day Adventist Church: Sabbath observance develops and unites

 A young Seventh Day Baptist layperson named Rachel Oakes Preston living in New Hampshire was responsible for introducing Sabbath to the Millerite Adventists.
 Due to her influence, Frederick Wheeler, a local Methodist-Adventist preacher, began keeping the seventh day as Sabbath, probably in the early spring of 1844.
 Several members of the Washington, New Hampshire church he occasionally ministered to also followed his decision.
 These included William and Cyrus Farnsworth.
 T. M. Preble soon accepted it either from Wheeler or directly from Oakes.
 These events were shortly followed by the Great Disappointment.

 Preble promoted Sabbath through the February 28, 1845 issue of the Hope of Israel.
 In March he published his Sabbath views in tract form.
 Although he returned to observing Sunday in the next few years, his writing convinced Joseph Bates and J. N. Andrews.
 These men in turn convinced James and Ellen White, as well as Hiram Edson and hundreds of others.

 Bates proposed that a meeting should be organised between the believers in New Hampshire and Port Gibson.
 At this meeting, which occurred sometime in 1846 at Edson's farm, Edson and other Port Gibson believers readily accepted Sabbath and at the same time forged an alliance with Bates and two other folk from New Hampshire who later became very influential in the Adventist church, James and Ellen G. White.
 Between April 1848, and December 1850 twenty-two "Sabbath conferences" were held in New York and New England.
 These meetings were often seen as opportunities for leaders such as James White, Joseph Bates, Stephen Pierce and Hiram Edson to discuss and reach conclusions about doctrinal issues.

 While initially it was believed that Sabbath started at 6 pm, by 1855 it was generally accepted that Sabbath begins at Friday sunset.

 The Present Truth (see below) was largely devoted to Sabbath at first.
 J. N. Andrews was the first Adventist to write a book-length defense of Sabbath, first published in 1861.

 Trinitarianism

-At the formation of the church in the 19th century, many of the Adventist leaders held to an antitrinitarian view, thanks to many antitrinitarian Christian Connexion ministers entering the former Millerite fold.
-Ellen G. White never entered into debate on this issue, but made some very trinitarian statements in her book the Desire of Ages and transcripts of her sermons in the early 1900s showed her identifying the Holy Spirit as a "Person" and one of the "three holiest beings".
-Modern Seventh-day Adventists that hold to an antitrinitarian view are in the minority, but they argue that these transcripts are inaccurate stenographer reports that do not reflect her true teaching.
-Pro-trinitarian scholars in the Church point out that these transcripts were in her possession and she could have modified them at any time had they reflected an inaccurate version of what she said, given the perceived doctrinal importance of the topic.